Binance Market Update (2023-05-18)

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

-The global cryptocurrency market cap now stands at $1.13T, up by 0.6% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.14T, up by 1.40% over the last day, according to CoinMarketCap data.

 Top stories of the day: